Luggage Storage JFK Airport

 Don’t spend precious time commuting far around NYC to store your luggage or spend a holiday at JFK Airport.
 Search for the area you want to explore, leave your luggage with one of our trusted partners, and off you go to explore The Big Apple.
 You can read more about luggage storage in New York City in our guide: Luggage Storage NYC.

-JFK Airport is located just 41 minutes from Midtown Manhattan with the New York City Metro.
+JFK Airport is the busiest New York airport that is located just 41 minutes from Midtown Manhattan with the New York City Metro.
 Turn your travel day into a holiday and get the most out of your trip to New York City.

 All shops are certified by LuggageHero.